 Who is Communication Disabilities Access Canada?

-Communication Disabilities Access Canada is a Canadian, disability, non-profit organisation that is committed to advancing social justice, accessibility and inclusion for people who have speech, language and communication disabilities and who are not Deaf.
-CDAC supports the International Communication Project’s goals of advocating for those with communication disability.
+Communication Disabilities Access Canada is a Canadian, disabilities, non-profit organisation that is committed to advancing social justice, accessibility and inclusion for people who have speech, language and communication disabilities and who are not Deaf.
+CDAC supports the International Communication Project’s goals of advocating for those with communication disabilities.

 International Communication News

 While Tuesday 3 December is the International Day of Persons with Disabilities, communication difficulties and disorders are not recognised as a disability in many parts of the world.
 The International Communication Project advocates for people with communication disorders and works to raise the profile of communication disabilities.
 Approximately one billion people globally experience disability.
 However, people with communication disabilities are probably not included in that total, even though they encounter significant difficulties in their daily lives.

 - 3 December: International Day of Persons with Disabilities

 - 4 February 2020: World Cancer Day

 - 21 February 2020: International Mother Language Day

 The ICP regularly features stories about communication and swallowing difficulties on its website and social media accounts from around the world.